Go EO will be at the Finance, Accounting & Bookkeeping Show on 11-12 March 2026. Visit us at stand P30.

 Conclusion

-The total cost of an EOT sale varies depending on the size and complexity of your business, as well as the advisers you choose.
-At a minimum, you should expect to budget for professional fees covering valuation, tax clearance, and legal documents, plus governance and trustee costs after completion.
-If you decide to add communications, HR, or leadership support, costs will rise.
-But so too will the chances of a successful, lasting transition.
+The total cost of an EOT sale varies depending on the size and complexity of your business, and the advisers you choose.
+At a minimum, you should expect to budget for professional fees covering business advice, valuation, tax clearance, and legal documents, plus governance and trustee costs after completion.
 By approaching the process with eyes open, you can avoid surprises and ensure your EOT delivers value for you and your employees alike.